 March 30, 2011 my Twin sister Jenna Cartwright was murdered by Bashir Gaashaan.

 We reported my sister missing April 12, 2011.
 Jenna's partially clothed body was found in a ditch near Olds, AB May 3, 2011.
 We are told she died March 30, 2011.
 Bashir Gaashaan has been charged with first degree murder, unlawful confinement and indignity to human remains.
-Trial is October 2015.
+Bashir plead guilty to second degree murder and indignity to human remains on October 19, 2015.

 History on Bashir: